Breviata

 Breviata anathema is a single-celled flagellate amoeboid eukaryote, previously studied under the name Mastigamoeba invertens.
-The cell lacks mitochondria, but has remnant mitochondrial genes, and possesses an organelle believed to be a modified anaerobic mitochondrion, similar to the mitosomes and hydrogenosomes found in other eukaryotes that live in low-oxygen environments.
+The cell lacks mitochondria, much like the pelobionts to which the species was previously assigned, but has remnant mitochondrial genes, and possesses an organelle believed to be a modified anaerobic mitochondrion, similar to the mitosomes and hydrogenosomes found in other eukaryotes that live in low-oxygen environments.

 Early molecular data placed Breviata in the Amoebozoa, but without obvious affinity to known amoebozoan groups.
 More recently, phylogenomic analysis has shown that the class Breviatea is a sister group to the Opisthokonta and Apusomonadida.
-Together, these three groups form the clade Obazoa (the term Obazoa is based on an acronym of Opisthokonta, Breviatea, and Apusomonadida, plus ‘zóa’ (pertaining to ‘life’ in Greek)).
+Together, these three groups form the clade Obazoa (the term Obazoa is based on an acronym of Opisthokonta, Breviatea, and Apusomonadida, plus 'zóa' (pertaining to 'life' in Greek)).

+Its flagellar apparatus appeared to comprise two microtubular structures: a ‘vertical curtain root’ (VCR) of about a dozen microtubules partially surrounding the anterior basal body, and a ‘striated ribbon root’ apparently arising from the triplets of the posterior basal body.